WBBT's "Motown Christmas" will run at Sarasota Opera House

 Show dates are Dec.
 4-6 and 18-20; all performances are at 7:30 p.m.

-“I think Motown Christmas will offer a unique holiday experience people won't see elsewhere during the holiday season – our talented cast will sing the spirit of the season from their hearts, for all to enjoy,” Jacobs said.
+“I think Motown Christmas will offer a unique holiday experience people won’t see elsewhere during the holiday season,” Jacobs said.
+“Our talented cast will sing the spirit of the season from their hearts, for all to enjoy.
 “WBTT has so much to be grateful for this holiday season, as we embark on our 20th season and prepare to perform in our renovated, state-of-the-art theater.”

-“We are very much looking forward to presenting this holiday production to the community,” said executive director Julie Leach.
+“We are very much looking forward to presenting this holiday production to the community,” executive director Julie Leach said.
 “Motown played an important role in the racial integration of popular music as an African American-owned record label that achieved significant crossover success.
-Our mission is to promote and celebrate the African-American experience – showcasing the incredible music of Motown supports our mission and will have audiences on their feet!”
+Our mission is to promote and celebrate the African American experience.
+Showcasing the incredible music of Motown supports our mission and will have audiences on their feet!”

 “A Motown Christmas” is not included in the WBTT season subscription.
 Tickets are $15-$75 (plus applicable ticket fees); students and active duty military (ages 25 and under, with valid ID) eligible for 50 percent off adult ticket price.
 Call the box office at 941-366-1505 or go to westcoastblacktheatre.org.